bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 {% include lazyload.html img="/assets/img/rope/uv_material_1.png" caption="Material graph for UV calculation." %}

-We use this value to generate an appropriate value for the UV coordinates.
+We use this value to generate appropriate UV coordinates.
 We pass our distance traveled for our rope texture into the $y$ axis pin, which is how our texture is oriented in practice.

 ### Final Material

-Combining everything together, we create a material deform a procedural ropes with correct textures and accurate UVs.
+Combining everything together, we create a material to deform procedural ropes into a catenary with correct textures and accurate UVs.

 {% include lazyload.html img="/assets/img/rope/final_material.png" caption="Final  M_Rope material for the BP_Rope procedural rope mesh." %}